thesadru/disnake/docs/ext/commands/commands.rst

 If any of those checks fail in the example above, then the command will not be run.

 When an error happens, the error is propagated to the :ref:`error handlers <ext_commands_error_handler>`.
-If you do not raise a custom :exc:`~ext.commands.CommandError` derived exception, then it will get wrapped up into a :exc:`~ext.commands.CheckFailure` exception as so:
+If yo do not raise a custom :exc:`~ext.commands.CommandError` derived exception, then it will get wrapped up into a :exc:`~ext.commands.CheckFailure` exception as so: